Introduction-to-Programming-OSOWSKI/Midpoint/README.md

 # **Midpoint**

 ## **Assignment Description**
-Create a method called midpoint() that find the midpoint between a given int x and a given int y.
+Create a method called midpoint() that find the midpoint between a given float x and a given float y.
 Assume that x < y always.

 ## **Example**